remytuyeras/HaploDynamics/README.md

 ```bash
 $ git clone https://github.com/remytuyeras/HaploDynamics.git
 ```
-Then, from your current directory, record the absolute path leading to the main module of the package, as shown below.
+Then, from your current directory, record the absolute path leading to the downloaded package, as shown below.
 ```bash
 $ ls
 HaploDynamics